Self-Hosted Deployment

 Render

 Create a Web Service, point to your repo.
 Render builds automatically.
+Add a Redis instance and set REDIS_URL.

-Configuring Adapters for Production
+Configuring Redis for Production

-When to Use Distributed Adapters
+When to Use External Redis

 - Running a single Motia instance